Constitution

 10. Subscriptions

-10.2 Subscriptions shall be paybale on election to membership, and thereafter annually from 1st April.
+10.2.
+Subscriptions shall be payable on election to membership, and thereafter annually between 1st April and 1st June.

-10.4 If subscriptions are not paid during the time period of 1st April to 14th May, a member will be liable to pay a late renewals fee, value determined by the committee.
-Subscriptions which have not been paid for a full year will be deemed that membership has lapsed and such persons on rejoining will be liable to an entrance fee and first annual subscription.
+10.4.
+If subscriptions are not paid during this period then it will be deemed that membership has lapsed and such persons on rejoining will be liable to entrance fee plus annual subscription.

-10.5 The Hon.
-Membership Secretary may use their discretion on charging a rejoining fee or a late renewals fee.
+10.5.
+The Hon.
+Membership Secretary may use their discretion on charging a rejoining fee.

 11. Expulsion